 “Oh, so in the end it is all about the pay?”

 Ottaviano grinned broadly and patted the purse hanging from his saddle pommel, making the coins chink.
 “Has it ever been anything else?”

 Spring 2401, near Terme Castle, Northern Tilea

 The man was nervous, and not just because he was addressing his master, Sir Fromony of Terme.
 He stared wide eyed from his scallop-edged, yellow hood and fidgeted constantly, clasping and unclasping the rim of the buckler hanging from his belt.
 He was armed, unusually, with a large-bladed adze, something Sir Fromony believed would be a very clumsy weapon, yet would hew grievous wounds indeed upon its victims.
 Nor was the choice of weapon the only oddity about the man, for he also wore armour solely upon his knees and his elbows, as if his joints were the most precious parts of his body and as such warranted extra protection.
 How Sir Fromony had not noticed such an unusual sort of fellow amongst his lesser servants before he could not say.

 These thoughts distracted the old knight just enough that he had failed momentarily to hear what the man said.

 “You saw how many of them?” he asked.

-Sir Fromony was starting to get annoyed, something a more observant man than this peasant soldier would have quickly noticed.
-He looked down sternly from his green barded horse, his forked white beard framing his frowning mouth, whilst behind him Mainet his squire rolled his eyes.
+Sir Fromony was becoming annoyed, something a more observant man than this peasant soldier would have quickly noticed.
+He looked down sternly from his green barded horse, his forked white beard framing his frowning mouth, whilst behind him Mainet, his squire, rolled his eyes.

-“Answer the question will you?” he barked, so halting the man’s rambling account.
+“Answer the question will you?” he barked, thus halting the man’s rambling account.
 “How many?”

 “Yes, your honour.
 Sorry, your honour.
 The one I saw was but one of half a dozen.”